Skip to Content

 This program is available at the Springfield - Leffel Lane location.

-Graphic designers develop a variety of visual communication solutions for clients including magazine, billboard and newspaper advertising, product packaging, brochures, brand development, catalogs, editorial graphics, book covers, and posters.
+Graphic designers develop a variety of visual communication solutions for clients including advertisements, product packaging, brochures, brand identities, editorial and digital graphics, motion graphics, book covers, and posters.
+The average salary of graphic designers in Ohio is $50,210 (from CareerOneStop).

 The Graphic Design program is a two-year computer intensive learning experience focusing on industry-standard practices.
 Dedicated to keeping up with technological advances affecting the visual arts, the program integrates technology with fine arts sensibility.
 Students with little experience with computers should take special note of the "Academic Preparation" section.

-Graduating graphic design students wishing to further build their digital multimedia and web design skills could also receive an Associate of Applied Business in New Media by completing an additional 11 courses in the New Media curriculum.
-Students wishing to obtain a bachelor’s degree in graphic design can take MTH 1070 Quantitative Reasoning and transfer to the Wright State University Lake Campus to complete the two additional years needed for a Bachelor of Technical and Applied Studies with a Graphic Design Concentration
+Graduating graphic design students wishing to further build their digital multimedia and web design skills could also receive an Associate of Applied Business in New Media by completing an additional 10 courses in the New Media curriculum.
+Students wishing to obtain a bachelor’s degree in graphic design can take MTH 1070 Quantitative Reasoning and ART 1121 Drawing II and transfer to the Wright State University Lake Campus to complete the two additional years needed for a Bachelor of Technical and Applied Studies with a Graphic Design Concentration.

 Explore Careers